 Asanas are not exercises.
 It is wrong to call asanas exercises, even by mistake or unconsciously.
 Asanas are to be held, whereas exercises are to be practised with constant motion.
 Where exercises give a strong body and develop the muscles, Hatha Yoga asanas reduce weight, normalize the appetite, remove pain, and bring equanimity to the mind and body, thoughts and actions.
 By maintaining the equilibrium of the body and mind, thoughts and actions, we can maintain the best of health and peace.

-Hatha Yoga Beginner classes are open to all individuals above the age of 16 (the exceptions being pregnant women, those who are severely ill, and very young children).
+Hatha Yoga Starter courses are open to all individuals above the age of 16 (the exceptions being pregnant women, those who are severely ill).
 Please notify us of any ailments you suffer from when filling in the form.

-Classical Hatha Yoga is practice in a slow and controlled manner.
+Classical Hatha Yoga is practiced in a slow and controlled manner.
 This will build the strength and flexibility required for all postures and help develop concentration.

 We do not teach Hatha Yoga as a therapy or treatment, although we acknowledges its ability not only to prevent but also to cure illness.
 Students who suffer from any particular illness should not learn Hatha Yoga as a treatment but are advised to approach their doctor.

-The ongoing classes are not drop in classes and only open to students who have completed the 10 weeks beginner course.
-Those who turn up for the ongoing class without completing the 10 weeks beginner course will be turned away as it disrupts the flow of the class.
+The subsequent courses are not drop in classes and only open to students who have completed the 10 weeks starter course.

 Students who successfully completed the asanas syllabus with practise time will then have the chance to join the Hatha Yoga Teacher Training course subject to qualification, ability and the cultivation of Seva.